txt/plm19/doc/op.md

 - then node
 - then order (right)

-postorder : (e.g. code to place on stack for evalautions)
+postorder : (e.g. code to place on stack for evaluations)

 - left postorder(left)
 - postorder(right)